State of emergency in British Columbia extended as wildfires rage

 Canadian military aircraft have joined thousands of firefighters from as far away as Australia to battle the fires.

-On Tuesday, 155 fires were raging in the province, down from 163 on Sunday, British Columbia chief fire information officer Kevin Skrepnek said.
+On Wednesday, 140 fires were raging in the province, down from 163 on Sunday, British Columbia chief fire information officer Kevin Skrepnek said, attributing the drop to cooler, less windy conditions.

-Horgan said stipends to households would come from a C$100 million fund established by the province earlier in July to deal with the fires, which have shut mines and timber operations and damaged homes and electrical infrastructure.

 Residents of Cache Creek, a small ranching town of 1,000 in south-central British Columbia, were allowed to return home on Tuesday after 11 days in shelters.

-Tolko said on Monday that many of its employees had been forced from homes.

-Enbridge Inc, which took a natural gas compressor station offline and canceled planned maintenance work, said on Sunday it had no timeline for restarting the station.

-Reporting by Nicole Mordant in Vancouver; Editing by Toni Reinhold
+Reporting by Nicole Mordant in Vancouver; Editing by Toni Reinhold and Grant McCool